GambitBSM/gambit_1.0/vacuum_stability_readme.txt

 for details, this is a cut down and modified version of MSSMSpec.hpp.
 This spectrum object is intended to have the same available features as the existing SingletDM version which is just a simple container.

--check_perturb:
+Capability: check_perturb:

+two choices here, if you are not interested in where the Higgs quartic coupling has a minimum and just want to check the spectrum for erros up to some scale then use the first function, if you want to combine it with the vacuum_stability calculations then use the second, which has a dependency on find_min_lambda

+-check_perturb_simple

-this sets the FlexibleSUSY high scale to either a user defined value in the yaml file, the default (Planck scale), or to the scale of the high energy minimum determined from find_min_lambda (see below).
+this sets the FlexibleSUSY high scale to either a user defined value in the yaml file or the default (Planck scale).
 Once this is set the spectrum generator (FlexibleSUSY) is run again and checked for errors.
 The return type is a bool with 1 for errors found or 0 for none.

+-check_perturb_to_min_lambda

+same as above but this depends on the vacuum_stability capability below, and will check for errors up to the scale at which the Higgs quartic coupling has a minimum

 Capability: vacuum_stability